Message type: E = Error

 - Objects in the database are not defined in the ABAP Dictionary ?The SAP error message DB10014 indicates that there are objects in the database that are not defined in the ABAP Dictionary.
 This typically occurs when there are discrepancies between the database schema and the ABAP Dictionary definitions.
 Here’s a breakdown of the cause, potential solutions, and related information:

-- Check Database Objects: Use transaction codes like SE11 (Data Dictionary) to check if the objects exist in the ABAP Dictionary.
-If they do not, you may need to create or adjust the definitions.
+Solution: Check Database Objects: Use transaction codes like SE11 (Data Dictionary) to check if the objects

 Get instant SAP help.
 Sign up for our Free Essentials Plan.